:max_bytes(150000):strip_icc()/LIQUORS-8-best-beer-fridges-4843889-02cbfd9ce7d5444bad0e5e4b9fa14523.jpg)

 How long does beer last in the fridge?

 You may be surprised to learn that beer actually has a shelf life!
 Always take a peek at the expiration date on the package—but, as a rule of thumb, most beer lasts between six to nine months.
-Craft beer has a shorter lifespan (even as short as three months after bottling), while more mass-produced beers will last for longer.
+Craft beer has a shorter lifespan (even as short as three months after bottling), while more mass-produced beers will last longer.
 And certain high-alcohol beers (barrel-aged stouts, vintage porters, etc.) are designed to drink well for a number of years.

 How do you store beer bottles?